Battle of Kesternich: The First Battle for Kesternich

-After the attack, over one-hundred and fifty German soldiers lay dead in and around Kesternich.
+After the attack, over 150 German soldiers lay dead in and around Kesternich.
 While the American casualties were not nearly as great, virtually the entire fighting strength of the 2nd Battalion of the 310th Infantry were now German POWs.
 In the end, the fight for the village was described by one GI with the simple statement, "Kesternich was very bloody."
 The attached troops of the 326.
 Volksgrenadier-Division were returned to their division for participation in the Battle of the Bulge.
 With the knowledge that they didn't have the strength to hold the ground they gained, the German force retreated to the east side of the village by early light the next day.
 Only a small force at the large bunker near the entrance to the village remained to guard their conquest.

 Late on 15 December, a counterattack by the 3rd Battalion, 309th Infantry was sent to retake Kesternich and reach any survivors of the 2nd Battalion, 310th Infantry.
 Isolated fighting by small groups of Americans continued throughout the night.
 None of the patrols sent out by the 310th Infantry to contact friendly elements to the west returned.
 When the 309th Infantry entered the town on the morning of 16 December, One officer said later, "Very few men from the [2nd of the 310th] were found in any of the houses, none [of them] were alive."

-It was a bloody baptism of fire for the green American division.
 During the seven days of fighting for the village between 13 and 19 December, the 78th Infantry Division lost approximately 1,515 dead, wounded, missing and injured, according to the division's records.
 German losses in dead and captured, as confirmed by the 78th Infantry Division, were approximately 770, not counting wounded or missing.